chasingash/kids-art-classes/README.md

 {move the following text to UX section}

 This site's target audience is parents of children who want to learn how to draw.
+# Objective
+For my first project, I will provide a professionally developed responsive website for users to find out about art classes for their children.
+The main objective is to demonstrate competency in HTML and CSS.
+It is my intention to create a static front end application demonstrating a clear purpose which is easy to navigate across all devices.
+Back to top -  my github link here :)